-About Mountain Lights
+Mountain Lights

 The art to feel, from above and below

+There are two ways to view Mountain Lights.
+Once you enter the venue, we recommend that you first take a gondola ride.
+From above, you can admire the soft swirls of light spreading at the foot of the mountain and climbing up the mountain slope.
 Stepping out of the gondola cabins, visitors will walk slowly through the lights, communing intimately with them, with the atmosphere and with nature.

 Concept

-Light is the modern formation of Fire.
+The light is the modern formation of “fire”.

 In Hokkaido, the indigenous Ainu population regard fire as a powerful entity, and one of life’s most essential elements.
 This is because it helps provide warmth and nourishment to human beings.
 In this belief, the hearth goddess, Kamuy-huci, is closely watching over our lives with love and compassion.
 The hearth fire is believed to be a portal and Kamuy-huci acts as the gatekeeper, communicating between the spirit world and our own.